opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-ap-ch.rst

 Internationalisation
 --------------------

-The DCAT-AP CH Standard expects that text elements of datasets and their distributions are translated in the following four
+The DCAT-AP CH Standard allows/supports that text elements of datasets and their distributions are translated in the following four
 languages: